TUDelft-MUDE/book/book/modelling/decisions.md

 In this section, we are going to focus on the decisions we make when setting up a model.
 We will start seeing models as part of the creative and decision making process!

 When building a model, we need to identify which simplifications we can make to keep our model as simple as possible, while modelling the system we are interested in with the appropriate accuracy.
 In real-life applications, simpler models also equates to lower costs, so it is often one of the main considerations in model design.
 In short, the simpler, the better, as long as it answers our questions.
-We are going to talk about the following chaaracteristics of a model:
+We are going to talk about the following characteristics of a model:

 - Dynamic vs. static models
 - Linear vs. non-linear models